 And somewhat related to this, here's another excellent method that identifies Price-Distressed Cars Right On Dealer Lots.
 These are vehicles they are so desperate to unload they would welcome your wholesale offer.

 In addition, you can also try Bank Repos And Government Auto Auction Possibilities in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
-This article reviews what to expect at open-to-the-public car auctions and how to locate them at no cost in your own area.
+This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.